 Liverpool boss Jurgen Klopp has already made his disdain for the fourth round FA Cup replay with minnows Shrewsbury Town well known.
 His refusal to manage the Reds during the game because the fixture takes place during Liverpool’s winter break as well as his decision not to allow any first-team players to play were met with a chorus of criticism.

 Liverpool host Shrewsbury in the replay midweek and the Reds are 28/23 favourites to progress.
-Town, meanwhile, are outsiders at 10/3 and you can be guided by bookmakers free bets from sites like Which Bookie to help you decide where you stick your money.
+Town, meanwhile, are outsiders at 10/3, which, on the face of it, is a tempting price, particularly if you haven’t taken advantage of all the bookmaker free bets from sites like Which Bookie.

 Klopp has already decided once this season to play a second-string side in a cup competition – that came against Aston Villa in a Carabao Cup fixture in December when Liverpool had to play two games in two days.